sensu/sensu-docs/content/sensu-go/5.16/getting-started/faq.md

 ## What platforms does Sensu support? {#platform-support}

-Sensu Go is available for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
+Sensu Go is available for Linux, Windows (agent and CLI only), macOS (CLI only), Solaris, and Docker.
 See the list of [supported platforms][1] and the [installation guide][2] for more information.

 ## Is Sensu available as a hosted solution? {#hosted-solution}